 The cost of living in Minneapolis is comparable to the national average for most expenses.
 What should you budget for?
 Heating bills are the second highest in the nation because the winter is so cold and so long and fuel is expensive.
 Housing is cheaper than the national average.
-And clothing is cheaper in Minneapolis, because the state doesn't apply sales tax on clothes or shoes.
+And clothing is cheaper in Minneapolis because the state doesn't apply sales tax on clothes or shoes.
 Accounting for a large part of clothing and much other retail in the city is the Mall of America, the largest shopping mall in the country is in Minneapolis' southern city limit.

 Food prices in Minneapolis are similar to the national average.
 Even though the length of the winter means a short growing season, and restricts what can be produced locally, there is a strong local Minnesota food movement and co-op markets selling local foods, and farmers' markets, are very popular.

 The winter in Minneapolis might be long, but the summer is too.
 The weather in Minneapolis goes as follows: five months of summer, one month of fall, five months of winter, one month of spring.
 The summer is warm, humid, interspersed with thunderstorms and tornado warnings (and the occasional actual tornado) but generally pleasant.
 Spring and fall are brief but lovely.
 And how about the winter?

 The number one question new arrivals ask is: "How bad is the winter in Minneapolis?"
 It's long, and it's cold.
 Winter starts around mid-November and isn't done until late April.
 Minneapolis is the coldest metropolitan area in the continental United States, the temperature rarely rises above freezing all winter, several feet of snowfall, days below 0F are frequent, and when the wind blows the windchill factor can often be -40F.
 We all survive it and you will too.
 The right attitude, the right supplies, and finding your own way to have fun in or out of the snow will get you through the winter and you might even enjoy it.